-SCENARIO #2
+SCENARIO #2 - POLITELY SAYING "NO"

 I meet someone at a dinner party.
 We have a delightful conversation.
 I mention that I work as a writer.

 Later, she emails me with a request: "Could you review my résumé and give me some feedback?"
 She wants to apply for a promotion.
 She's willing to pay me for my time.
-However, this isn't the type of writing project that I enjoy doing.
+However, this isn't the type of writing project that I particularly enjoy doing.
 Also, I've got a very busy month ahead of me.
 I can't add extra projects to my plate because I'm already pressed for time.
-I want to reply to her email and let her know that I can't do this.